rchari66/Blog-Source/content/post/tcpdump.md

 check all the packets used based on the protocol
 ```

-## To get packets for a single port ot for a range of ports, use
+## To get packets for a single port OR for a range of ports, use
 ``` language
 $ tcpdump port 22
 $ tcpdump portrange 22-8080